 - Time-constrained – whether there are clear deadlines

-3) Consider target audience & strategize how to reach them
+3) Consider the target audience & strategize on how to reach them

 Before startups can even think about creating their messaging and connecting with media professionals, they need to figure out who their target audience is.
-They first need to understand the needs and interests of their target buyers so that they can tailor their content, PR strategy, product development, and services to their consumers and gain better visibility.
+They first need to understand the needs and interests of their target buyers.
+With this information, they can tailor their content, PR strategy, product development, and services to their consumers and gain better visibility.
 Startups can achieve this by creating buyer personas.
-These are profiles and representations of a company’s ideal customer based on data research that helps them focus their time on qualified prospects, guide product development to fit the needs primarily of their target customers, and align their marketing efforts.
-Through this process, companies can attract high-value visitors, leads, and customers that will likely remain loyal to the company’s products or service.
+These are profiles and representations of a company’s ideal customer based on data research.
+Creating buyer personas helps them focus their time on qualified prospects.
+This also helps guide product development to fit the needs primarily of their target customers and align their marketing efforts.
+Through this process, companies can attract high-value visitors, leads, and customers.
+These people will likely remain loyal to the company’s products or services.

-Customers like knowing that their specific wants and needs are catered for and that companies have taken the time to find out what they want.
+Customers like knowing that their specific wants and needs are catered for.
+They appreciate it when companies have taken the time to find out what they want.
 Depending on what type of business it may be, there might be multiple buyer personas.
-Be that as it may, the one thing that remains constant is that all profiles should be based on market research and insights that companies have gathered from their actual target customer base and be as developed and detailed as possible.
-The data collected should include customers’ buying habits, what type of calls-to-action they respond to, and what information they provide through in-depth surveys to analyze what consumers click on most while visiting a company’s website or social media.
+Be that as it may, the one thing that remains constant is that all profiles should be based on market research and insights that companies have gathered from their actual target customer base.
+Moreover, they should be as developed and detailed as possible.
+The data collected should include customers’ buying habits, and what type of calls-to-action they respond to.
+It’s also important to identify what information they provide through in-depth surveys.
+Companies can also analyze what consumers click on most while visiting a company’s website or social media.

 4) Consider macro and microenvironments

-Along the same lines as the previous point, when planning their PR campaign, startups need to analyze their surrounding conditions, described as their macro and microenvironments.
+Along the same lines as the previous point, when planning their PR campaign startups need to analyze their surrounding conditions.
+These include the macro- and microenvironments.
 Macro environments can be described as major external and possibly uncontrollable factors that influence a startup’s decision-making and affect its performance and strategies.
 Some elements included in macro environments include economic factors; demographics; legal, political, and social conditions; technological changes; and natural forces.
 Startups need to analyze their macroenvironment because it affects the way people view the brand.

-Secondly, they need to evaluate their microenvironment, which are factors or elements in an organization’s immediate area of operations that can affect its performance and decision-making freedom.
-Those factors can include competitors, customers, distribution channels, suppliers, and the general public.
+Secondly, they need to evaluate their microenvironment.
+These factors or elements in an organization’s immediate area of operations can affect its performance and decision-making freedom.
+Those factors can include employee dynamics, competitors, customers, distribution channels, suppliers, and the general public.
 A startup’s microenvironment has a direct impact on the company.

 After getting a complete understanding of their environment, identifying their target audience, and formulating their PR goals, startups need to clarify their messaging.
-Their brand message should be the core of any PR campaign and should answer what the startup wants people to know about them, what their mission statement needs, and what sets them apart from the competition.
+Their brand message should be the core of any PR campaign.
+This message should address what the startup wants people to know about them.
+It should also clarify what the mission statement needs, and what sets them apart from the competition.
 Once they create their critical messaging, they can create content distributed on their channels to media professionals and the general public.